 Don’t try to put too much information into one graph or chart.
 A useful graph should visualize as much as just two-three paragraphs of text, not more.

 Usually, it’s best to limit yourself to just several colors.
 Moreover, they have to be easily distinguishable.
-Also, we recommend you avoid super-bright colors and stick with the pastel tones.
+Also, we recommend you avoid super-bright colors and stick with pastel tones.

 The most popular big data visualization tools